Kenny Arthur: Partick Thistle

 Arthur came through the youth ranks with Partick Thistle in 1996.
-During Partick Thistle's spell in the Scottish Premier League between 2002 and 2004, Arthur was recognised by the Scottish national team manager of the time Berti Vogts.
+During Partick Thistle's spell in the Scottish Premier League between 2002 and 2004, Arthur was recognised by the Scotland national team manager of the time Berti Vogts.
 He was in the squad for the home game against Iceland and for the away game in Lithuania.

 In the 2003–04 season, Arthur found his first team place in danger, with the signing of Jákup Mikkelsen.
 Eventually, Arthur would retain his first team place, leading to Mikkelsen's departure In March 2004, Arthur was dropped from the Partick Thistle first team, when he was placed on the bench, against Aberdeen.

 2006–07 was Arthur's testimonial year at Partick Thistle and it was marked by a golf day and a match at Firhill Stadium versus Celtic in which Thistle hero Chic Charnley equalised from 25 yards in the last minute.
 Arthur played more than 275 games for Partick Thistle.
 However, during the season, Arthur was more often second choice, behind Northern Irish goalkeeper Jonathan Tuffey.
 At the end of the season, Arthur was released by the club, ending an eleven-year stay.

 Five years on, Arthur revealed he did not get to say goodbye to the club when he left.